> worldwide public holidays

-The aforementioned amendment to the Labor Standards Act, pushed by the recently-inaugurated Tsai administration, reduce Taiwan's statutory holidays from 19 to 12 a year, to compensate for a universal 40-hour work week, in almost perfect parallel to a similar set of amendments that the previous Taiwanese government introduced to the legislature a year ago (15-Oct-2015), to take effect in June 2016.
+The aforementioned amendment to the Labor Standards Act, pushed by the recently-inaugurated Tsai administration, reduce Taiwan's statutory holidays from 19 to 12 a year, to compensate for a universal 40-hour work week, in almost perfect parallel to a similar set of amendments that the previous Taiwanese government introduced to the legislature a year ago (2015-10-15), to take effect in June 2016.

-Those amendments were controversial from day one, and early last spring (29-Mar-2016), the Social Welfare and Environmental Hygiene Committee of Taiwan's Legislative Assembly sent back the proposed amendments, to the general assembly with a recommendation that it reject it, and the following month (10-Apr-2016), Taiwan's legislative general assembly approved the aforementioned resolution of the Health and Social Welfare and Environmental Hygiene Committee to reject the preceding Taiwanese administration's proposed amendments to the Labor Standards Act.
+Those amendments were controversial from day one, and early last spring (2016-03-29), the Social Welfare and Environmental Hygiene Committee of Taiwan's Legislative Assembly sent back the proposed amendments, to the general assembly with a recommendation that it reject it, and the following month (2016-04-10), Taiwan's legislative general assembly approved the aforementioned resolution of the Health and Social Welfare and Environmental Hygiene Committee to reject the preceding Taiwanese administration's proposed amendments to the Labor Standards Act.

 The new DDP administration, elected in January 2016, but only inaugurated on May 20, 2016, had promised to reverse the proposed reduction in the number of national holidays for those that were not in the civil service or working in the many service businesses that already follow a five-day work week.